 Otay Mesa Land Port of Entry

-The Otay Mesa LPOE, located in San Diego County, is the busiest commercial port in California.
-The existing facility infrastructure cannot adequately accommodate tenant agency security requirements nor support current northbound commercial, non-commercial and pedestrian traffic.
-In order to increase vehicle and pedestrian-processing capacity and to support tenant agencies’ ability to conduct their respective missions, GSA will modernize and expand the existing port.
+The Otay Mesa Land Port of Entry, located in San Diego County, is the busiest commercial port in California.
+The existing facility infrastructure cannot adequately accommodate tenant agency security requirements nor support current northbound commercial and pedestrian traffic.
+In order to increase vehicle and pedestrian-processing capacity and to support tenant agencies’ ability to conduct their respective missions, GSA is in the process of modernizing and expanding the existing port.

 Once complete, the project will provide the port with adequate operational space, reduced traffic congestion, and a more efficient layout for port operations and the traveling public.

-- Expansion of pedestrian-processing facilities; doubling the number of pedestrian processing facilities from 6 to 12 lanes to accommodate a new transit hub
+- Expansion of pedestrian-processing facilities; doubling the processing facilities from 6 to 12 lanes and better connecting travelers to the nearby transit hub

 - Construction of a commercial-annex building

-- Relocation of Secure Electronic Network for Travelers Rapid Inspection (SENTRI) facilities
+- Relocation of Secure Electronic Network for Travelers Rapid Inspection enrollment facilities

 - Relocation of hazardous material commercial import processing

 - Construction of surface and structured parking for employees and visitors